 These sharks are an extremely widespread species found throughout the world in temperate and subtropical seas.
 As a predator, white sharks are at the peak food chain and play a vital ecological role in the marine environment.

-Known as an iconic genus, occurrences occur on nearshore habitats and are frequently seen in films or documentaries.
+Known as an iconic genus, occurrences occur in nearshore habitats and are frequently seen in films or documentaries.

-Great whites are also an endangered species with a population of fewer than 3,500 individuals throughout the world.
+Great whites are also a vulnerable species with a population of fewer than 3,500 individuals worldwide.
 Great whites have been hunted for their jaws, fins (to make shark fin soup), and meat.